pkbhowmick/study-material/books/The-Linux-Programming-Interface/README.md

   in the C and Korn shells.
 The principal authors of bash are Brian Fox and Chet Ramey.
 Bash is probably the most widely used shell on Linux.

+## Users and Groups
+- Every user of the system has a unique login name and a unique user id (UID).
+For each user, a line in /etc/paaswd file which contains this information as well as Group Id, Home directory, login shell.
+- An user can be a member of multiple groups.
+Each group is identified by a single line in the system group file, /etc/group , which includes Group name, group id and user list.
+- Super user with the User id(UID) 0 and normally has the login name root has special priviledges in the system.
+The superuser can access any file in the system, regardless of the per- missions on that file, and can send signals to any user process in the system.
+The system administrator uses the superuser account to perform various administrative tasks on the system.